-AEA NUVO N22 active ribbon microphone
+AEA NUVO N22 active ribbon microphone ON SALE

 The NUVO N22 is a modern near-field and active ribbon mic with a rugged lightweight design, extended top-end clarity, and reduced proximity effect making it perfect for close miking of instruments.